On Lie $p$-algebras of cohomological dimension one: Introduction

 This conjecture may be repaired in two ways.
-First, one may merely ask about description of Lie $p$-algebras of cohomological dimension one.
+First, one may merely ask for a description of Lie $p$-algebras of cohomological dimension one.
 A (trivial) answer to this question is given in \S \ref{sec-cd1}: such algebras are one-dimensional.
 Another possibility is to replace cohomological dimension with \emph{restricted} cohomological dimension; this is discussed in \S \ref{sec-p}.
-Also, \S \ref{sec-cd1} contains auxiliary results and conjectures related to the old Jacobson conjecture about periodic Lie $p$-algebras, and to the problem of description of Lie algebras all whose proper subalgebras are one-dimensional.
+Also, \S \ref{sec-cd1} contains auxiliary results and conjectures related to the old Jacobson conjecture about periodic Lie $p$-algebras, and in \S \ref{sec-dim1} we discuss the problem of description of Lie $p$-algebras without $2$-dimensional subalgebras.

+The ground field $K$ is arbitrary, unless stated otherwise.
+The direct sum, $\oplus$, is always understood as the direct sum of vector spaces.